 There are social and economic impacts of possessing stolen goods as well.
 Many employers simply will not retain or hire a person who has a recent conviction for any theft-related crime.
 If you are a student, a larceny conviction may disqualify you for scholarships and other financial assistance.

-Schedule A Free Consultation With Scott C. Nolan If You’ve Been Charged With Theft In Virginia
+Schedule A Free Consultation With The Law Office of Scott C. Nolan, PLLC If You’ve Been Charged With Theft In Virginia

 Possession of stolen goods is considered theft in all fifty states.
 If you or someone you loved has been charged with theft in Virginia, you need to act right away in order to fight back against the maximum penalty.

-Scott C. Nolan offers a free case evaluation to anyone who has been charged with theft or possession of stolen goods.
+The Law Office of Scott C. Nolan, PLLC offers a free case evaluation to anyone who has been charged with theft or possession of stolen goods.
 In your case evaluation, Scott will listen to the details of your situation, and provide you with clear feedback that will help you fight back against the charges you face.
 Beating a theft charge can be complex, so it’s crucial that you enlist the help of a tough, hard-working attorney as soon as you can.